Excerpt from ‘Towards a Truly Transpersonal Psychology in Theory and Practice’

-Perhaps the job of the transpersonal therapists is served by a great deal of transparency.
-This can go beyond Yalom’s injunction to transparency, because it can include making explicit one’s own theoretical orientation and one’s own spiritual/meditative practices and background, and one’s own experiences, including transpersonal experiences, if the client wants to know and it benefits the therapeutic process.
-For me to practice transparency in this way is to share that I am an integrally informed Zen and Vajrayana Buddhist practitioner as well as in somatic or body based approaches to both spiritual practice and psychotherapy.
+Perhaps the job of the Transpersonal therapist is served by a great deal of transparency.
+This can go beyond Irvin Yalom’s injunction to transparency, because it can include making explicit one’s own theoretical orientation and one’s own spiritual/meditative practices, background training and also one’s own experiences, including transpersonal experiences, if it benefits the therapeutic process.
+For me to practice transparency in this way is to share, for example, that I have extensive training and study in Mahayana and Tibetan Buddhism as well as in somatic or body based approaches to both spiritual practice and psychotherapy.

 In this essay I want to suggest the acronym of CHEWW (standing for: Compassion, Healing, Empowerment, Wholeness, and Wisdom) in order to capture and articulate the different elements I feel are indispensable to the full practice of Transpersonal Psychotherapy.
 The first element is Healing.
-This means to heal oneself, and therapy can help us heal, especially emotionally and relationally.
+This means to discover healing within oneself.
+Therapy should help us discover this healing, especially emotionally and relationally.
 Much has been written of the power of the therapeutic relationship.
 It is an opportunity to see ones patterns and wounds in relationship and, with a skilled therapist, to learn new possible ways of being in relationship which can then translate to other areas of ones life (Yalom 2002).
-Healing can happen in many ways, in body, in emotions, in one’s mind and thinking as well as transpersonally, meaning in ways that go beyond one’s usual sense of oneself.
+Healing can happen in many interconnected ways: within the body, within emotions, within one’s mind and thinking as well as transpersonally, meaning in ways that go beyond one’s usual sense of oneself.

-However, it is possible to be quite healthy and at the same time quite narrow in one’s awareness.
-For example, one could be in great shape physically, and have a loving family, go to church and chip into the donation plate every week and excel at a well paying job.
+It is possible to be quite healthy and at the same time quite narrow in one’s awareness.
+For example, one could be in great shape physically, and have a loving family, go to church and chip into the donation plate every week and hold a well paying job.
 And yet such an individual could well be disconnected from larger systems, communities and the environment of which one is a participant.
 And what of their connection to something even beyond all of that?
 Transpersonal psychology offers paths of deep growth for such conventionally successful individuals.
 This points us towards the quality of Wholeness.
 Wholeness implies connection to self, to others and to the greater world.
 It also includes connecting to one’s own shadow, which are the repressed and rejected aspects of one’s own being.
 Wholeness/Holistic connection and authentic relationships to all of these are included in the transpersonal approach.

 Finally we come to Wisdom.
 This is the most important and the underlying basis of all the other positive qualities.
 True love depends on and comes from wisdom.
 This is the knowing of one’s own inner most being, one’s essence.
 Wisdom is another word for Self Realization.
 For awakening.
 For intuition.
 For seeing things as they actually are.
 For being fully present, fully embodied and fully awake.
 Such wisdom is our birth right.
 It is the ground from which we come, the paths and journeys of our life and the realization of the hero’s journey.
 Wisdom is the recognition, the knowing, the seeing of what we actually are.
 And it can happen at any moment, just as at any moment the sun can shine forth between the clouds.
 It transcends any notions of progress, developmental schemes and maps.
 Wisdom is said to be simplicity, beyond all formulations and labels, all concepts and all words.
 It is awakening from this dream/nightmare of separation.
 Wisdom is knowing the illusory nature of all phenomena and all appearances.
 Wisdom is the great perfection within this ceaseless dance of reflections; it is to realize the very nature of this vast expanse of universes of appearances and possibilities; it is the alpha and omega, the end and the beginning; it is this great mystery, beyond the veils of ignorance and the veils of limited knowing, it is unity within multiplicity, beyond the grasp of the dualistic, conceptual mind; beyond beyond beyond, simply beyond.